networktocode/awesome-network-automation/README.md

 # Podcasts

 - [Software Gone Wild](https://www.ipspace.net/Podcast/Software_Gone_Wild) - Software Gone Wild is focusing on architectures, solutions and technologies that real networking engineers use in production networks.
+- [Network Collective](http://http://thenetworkcollective.com/) - The Network Collective is a round table discuusion of a variety of networking topics with a core panel and guests.
+- [Datanauts](http://packetpushers.net/datanauts-podcast/) - The Datanauts is focused on exploring current and emerging Data Center technologies.
+These include compute, storage, networking, automation, and everything in betwenn.

 # Contributing